SandeshChinchole/recipes/README.md

 2. Developed application using React functional components with modern Hooks APIs.
 3. Employed ES6+ features while creating the application.
 4. Designed the application UI using the Material UI library.
-5. Consumed Studio71 API to display data in the application.
+5. Consumed drinks.json file to display data within the application.

 ## To run this project